Skip to Content

 The crested eagle (Morphnus guianensis), a significant bird of the Neotropical realm, stands as a singular member of its genus.
 Distinguished by a robust body, this eagle’s length may extend to 89 cm, while a wingspan reaching 176 cm showcases its grandeur.
 Adults typically weigh up to 3 kg, embodying a harmonious blend of might and aerial agility.
 Known for their preference for dense rainforests, crested eagles range from Southern Mexico to Northern Argentina.

-Identification: The species exhibits a striking crest, which contributes to its namesake, alongside dark plumage with lighter ventral coloring.
+Identification: The species exhibits a striking crest, contributing to its namesake, alongside dark plumage with lighter ventral coloring.
 Juveniles are often confused with immature Harpy eagles due to similarities in their feather patterns.

 Diet: Adapted as a formidable predator, the crested eagle’s diet varies, including a variety of arboreal mammals and birds.
 The eagle demonstrates remarkable hunting adaptability, though exact prey preference may fluctuate by individual.